mayaanne/foundations/week-2/html-css-add-to-blog-challenge.md

 [Week 2 Home](README.md)

-# Blog HTML and CSS Application
+# Add HTML and CSS to your Blog Challenge

 ### Learning Competencies
 By the end of the challenge, you should be able to: